 Type One Teen Diabetes Burnout Survival Guide

 The cliché opening to any blog related to diabetes is as follows: “On October 2, 2002 at the age of four my life was changed forever.
-I was tragically diagnosed with Type One diabetes.”
+I was tragically diagnosed with type 1 diabetes.”
 I will save you from all of the sappy, over exaggerated stuff.
-But, yes, surprisingly or not, I have Type One diabetes.
+But, yes, surprisingly or not, I have type 1 diabetes.
 I have lived with this disease for over 12 years and still make mistakes.

 As I was diagnosed at such a young age (4) I do not know anything different than constantly worrying about my blood sugar.
 As a child I just assumed everyone had to cope with diabetes, it was a part of life and simply something I had to deal with.

 Fast-forward a couple of years to middle school, my mind set drastically changed.
 I wasn’t upset I had diabetes, I was FURIOUS.
 The usual, “why me” thoughts occurred at least twice a day.
 It was totally unfair I had to deal with diabetes when my friends’ biggest worries were how they were going to get home from a Friday night football game.
 I was worrying about not waking up the next morning due to a seizure.